plasmo-dev/Plasmo.jl/docs/src/documentation/modeling.md

     println(node)
 end
 ```
-will print the string for every node in the `OptiGraph` graph.
+will print summary information for every node in `optigraph`.

 Variables within a `OptiNode` can be accessed directly from their enclosing node.